ajmwagar/zora/README.md

 # ModBOT
-## A modular bot that you can customize for your server!
+## A modular discord bot that is fully customizable!

-Now, you can!

 ## Features: